khouzam/teamcowboy/README.md

-# Team Cowboy .NETCore Library #
+# Team Cowboy .NET Library #

 ## Copyright (c) MagikInfo 2018 ##

 ### Licenced under the [MIT License](https://opensource.org/licenses/MIT)

 This is a first implementation of a [Team Cowboy](https://teamcowboy.com) client library.
+Current support is for .NETCore 2.1, .NETStandard 2.0 and .NET 4.5

 To use:
 1. Instantiate a MagikInfo.TeamCowboy.TeamCowboyService with the public and private keys.